All guides

 The content is almost the same

 This is the part that surprises people.
 The TMUA does not test harder topics than A-level Maths.
-Its specification assumes roughly the knowledge of the first year of A-level Maths, pure only: algebra and functions, quadratics, surds and indices, coordinate geometry, sequences and series with the binomial expansion, logarithms and exponentials, trigonometry, and basic differentiation and integration, plus a little counting and probability.
+Its specification assumes roughly the knowledge of the first year of A-level Maths, almost all pure, sitting on a Higher-GCSE layer: algebra and functions, quadratics, surds and indices, coordinate geometry, sequences and series with the binomial expansion, logarithms and exponentials, trigonometry, and basic differentiation and integration, plus vectors and a little data handling and probability.
 There is no mechanics, no statistics beyond the basics, and nothing from the second year of A-level or Further Maths.

 So a TMUA question never asks you to use content you have not met.
 Here is a real one: every step is standard A-level algebra (the factor theorem, then factorising), just delivered as a multiple-choice puzzle you have to work backwards from.